Canadian American Association of Professional Baseball

-The Canadian American Association of Professional Baseball, commonly known as the Can-Am League, was a professional, independent baseball league with teams in the Northeast United States and Eastern Canada, founded in 2005 as a reorganization of its predecessor, the Northeast League.
+The Canadian American Association of Professional Baseball, commonly known as the Can-Am League, was a professional baseball league with teams in Eastern Canada and Northeastern United States.
+Founded in 2005 in Dayton, Ohio, the league was formed as a reorganization of the Northeast League following the 2004 season.

 The Can-Am League operated in cities not directly served by Major or Minor League teams and was not affiliated with either.
-The league office was in Dayton, Ohio.
-Though a separate entity, the league shared a commissioner, president, and director of umpires with the American Association of Independent Professional Baseball.
+Though a separate entity, the league shared a commissioner, president, and director of umpires with the American Association of Professional Baseball.
+The league was headquartered in Dayton, Ohio.

-The Can-Am League ceased operations after the 2019 season, with five of the six league teams joining the independent Frontier League.
+The league ceased operations after the 2019 season, with five of the remaining six teams joining the Frontier League.

 History

 The Can-Am League was created when the Northeast League was renamed in 2005.
-The Northeast League was formed in 1995 and played four seasons as an independent league.
+The Northeast League was formed in 1995 and played four seasons as an independent baseball league.
 At the end of the 1998 season, the Northeast League was merged with the Northern League and became that league's East Division.
 Although the East Division did not play the teams that were already in the Northern League during the regular season, the respective divisions played each other in an all-star game every summer and in a league championship series every fall from 1999 until 2002.
 The Northeast League became its own entity again for the 2003 season and continued play for one additional year before the renaming of the league.

-Reorganization in 2005

 The Allentown Ambassadors folded days before the 2004 season began, forcing the Northeast League to field a traveling team called the Aces.
 For the 2005 season, the Northeast League accepted the Worcester Tornadoes as a new eighth team.
 However, three weeks before the start of the 2005 season, the Bangor Lumberjacks folded, forcing the team to create another traveling team, this time called The Grays.

 The league operated a traveling team whenever necessary to provide an even number of teams.
 However, doing so forced the other franchises to host more home games to provide a season of the same length.
 To obviate such disruptive last-minute schedule changes in the future, the Northeast League adopted a new charter, giving the league new powers to ensure that its franchises were solvent, and renamed itself the Canadian-American Association.